How Often Should You Train BJJ? Finding Your Ideal Weekly Split

 Experienced at both:

-• Time strength work between heavy rolling sessions
+• Time strength training between heavy rolling sessions

 • Adjust volume based on competition schedule